NathanJanniaux/Reinforcement-learning-Leduc-Poker/Leduc_2_step/Opponent_agent/readme.md

     return self.action
 ```

 You may need more parameters.
-If it is the case, you have to modify the *set_action* of the other agents.
+If it is the case, you have to modify the *set_action* method of the other agents.
 Each agent need to have the same prototype.